mukesh3710/SRE/Sprint 2/Continuous Integration with Jenkins.md

-# Key Notes on Continuous Integration with Jenkins
+# Continuous Integration with Jenkins

 ## 1. Introduction to CI
 - **Definition**: Continuous Integration (CI) involves frequent integration of code by team members, verified by automated builds and tests.